woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 Some versions need some changes to the server configuration or the pipeline configuration files.

+## 1.0.0

+- Refactored support of old agent filter labels and expression.
+Learn how to use the new [filter](/docs/usage/pipeline-syntax#labels).
+- Renamed step environment variable `CI_SYSTEM_ARCH` to `CI_SYSTEM_PLATFORM`.
+Same applies for the cli exec variable.

 ## 0.15.0

 - Default value for custom pipeline path is now empty / un-set which results in following resolution: